aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 4. Submit invalid and valid PSCID and visit label pairs.
 Error messages should respond accordingly.
 Not that you cannot submit PSCIDs from other sites unless you have access all profiles permission
 5. Submit just a visit label - this should give an error message.
 6. Check that all values are propagated and saved correctly.
-7. Check that the navigation bar bring you to the next issue in your previously filtered list of issues [not available now].
-8. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue
+7. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue

 Permissions [Automation Testing]